d-khan/java/Syllabus-Fall2024.md

 |16 Dec                 |   __Session end__|
 |3 Jan 2025             |   __Grades:__ Deadline for instructors to submit final grades|

+Please visit the [district website](https://www.sdccd.edu/students/dates-and-deadlines/index.aspx) to learn more about the deadlines.

 ## Instructor communication policy

 Please use the Canvas Messaging System